MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

     ```bash
    pip install azure-identity azure-ai-projects azure-ai-ml
     ```
-    Optionally, you can   want to skip the steps to fetch evaluator id for built-in evaluators: `azure-ai-evaluation`
+    Optionally, you can `pip install azure-ai-evaluation` if you want to fetch evaluator id for built-in evaluators directly from the SDK.

 #### Prerequisites